 - Proceed to local hygiene with water.
 If using toilet paper after urinating or bowel movement, wipe it back and forth to prevent bacteria from spreading through the urethra and bladder.

 - Double your attention if you are pregnant.
-Natural changes in your body – changes in urine characteristics, accelerated the growth of the uterus and consequent bladder compression – increase the predisposition to urinary tract infections;
+Natural changes in your body – changes in urine characteristics, accelerated growth of the uterus and consequent bladder compression – increase the predisposition to urinary tract infections;

 - Do not self-medicate or discontinue medication without first hearing what your kidney specialist in Delhi has to say.